The HTML Intro Course contains 5 Code Avengers' online

 Start and end tags

-Tags typically come in pairs; an opening start tag and a closing end tag with a forward slash: <tag>Words</tag> and the actual content to display goes between them, like this:
+Tags typically come in pairs; an opening start tag and a closing end tag with a forward slash: <tag>Words</tag>

 An HTML element is made up of a start tag, end tag, and the content in between.